-Pakistan’s ex-Prime Minister Imran Khan spends night at high-security prison after court sentencing
+From high office to high security prison for ex-Pakistani PM Imran Khan after court sentencing

-ATTOCK, Pakistan (AP) — Pakistan’s former Prime Minister Imran Khan spent the night at a high-security prison after a court handed him a three-year jail sentence for corruption, a development that could end his future in politics.
+ATTOCK, Pakistan (AP) — Pakistan’s former Prime Minister Imran Khan awoke Sunday as an inmate in a high-security prison after a court handed him a three-year jail sentence for corruption, a development that could end his future in politics.

-The court ruled Saturday that Khan, who was ousted in a no-confidence vote in April 2022 but remains the country’s leading opposition figure, had concealed assets after selling state gifts.
+The court ruled Saturday that national cricketing hero Khan, who was ousted in a no-confidence vote in April 2022 but remains the country’s leading opposition figure, had concealed assets after selling state gifts.

 The prison sentence could bar him from politics under a law that prohibits people with a criminal conviction from holding or running for public office.
 He could also lose the chairmanship of the party he founded, Pakistan Tehreek-e-Insaf, or PTI.